altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ![persistent-message-envelope.png](https://doc.akka.io/docs/akka/current/images/persistent-message-envelope.png)

 Akka Persistence provided serializers wrap the user payload in an envelope containing all persistence-relevant information.
-- If the Journal uses provided Protobuf serializers for the wrapper types (e.g. PersistentRepr),
+- If the Journal uses provided Protobuf serializers for the wrapper types (e.g. `PersistentRepr`),
 - then the payload will be serialized using the user configured serializer,
-- and if none is provided explicitly, Java serialization will be used for it.
+- **and if none is provided explicitly, Java serialization will be used for it**.

-The blue colored regions of the PersistentMessage indicate what is serialized using the generated protocol buffers serializers,
+The blue colored regions of the `PersistentMessage` indicate what is serialized using the generated protocol buffers serializers,
-- and the yellow payload indicates the user provided event (by calling persist(payload)(...)).
+- and the yellow payload indicates the user provided event (by calling `persist(payload)(...)`).
-- As you can see, the PersistentMessage acts as an envelope around the payload,
+- As you can see, the `PersistentMessage` acts as an envelope around the payload,
-- adding various fields related to the origin of the event (persistenceId, sequenceNr and more).
+- adding various fields related to the origin of the event (`persistenceId`, `sequenceNr` and more).

 More advanced techniques (e.g. [Remove event class and ignore events](#remove-event-class-and-ignore-events))
 - will dive into using the manifests for increasing the flexibility of the persisted vs. exposed types even more.
 - However for now we will focus on the simpler evolution techniques, concerning simply configuring the payload serializers.

-By default the payload will be serialized using Java Serialization.
+By default the `payload` will be serialized using Java Serialization.
 - This is fine for testing and initial phases of your development
 - (while you’re still figuring out things and the data will not need to stay persisted forever).
 - However, once you move to production you should really pick a different serializer for your payloads.